Nathraktim/phonBook/readme.md

 ## Description

-Build a Phone Book application using Node.js and Express.js.
+A Phone Book application using Node.js and Express.js.
 This application will allow users to manage their contacts by adding, viewing, editing, and deleting contact information.
 The application will include secure authentication features such as login and signup, with passwords stored in an encrypted format.
 Data for users and contacts will be stored in separate files, and you may choose to use either Excel or JSON for storage.
 The application will also allow users to upload a photo for each contact using `multer` for file handling.

-## Requirements

 ### Backend

+- An Express.js server to handle HTTP requests and serve the API.
-- Use separate files to store user and contact information.
+- Separate files to store user and contact information.
-  - User data should be stored in a `users.json` or `users.xlsx` file.
+  - User data is stored in `users.json`file.
-  - Contact data should be stored in a `contacts.json` or `contacts.xlsx` file.
+  - Contact data is stored in `contacts.json` file.
-- Create an Express.js server to handle HTTP requests and serve the API.
-- Implement the following API endpoints:
+- API endpoints:
-  - **POST** `/api/auth/signup` - Register a new user with encrypted password storage.
-Done
+  - **POST** `/api/auth/signup` - Registering new user with username and password. password is hashed using bcrypt and then only the hash is stored and also creating a jwt web token with 1 year expiry and send it as in response along with id and username.
-  - **POST** `/api/auth/login` - Authenticate a user and return a JWT token.
-Done
+  - **POST** `/api/auth/login` - Authenticating user and return a JWT token same way.
-  - **GET** `/api/contacts` - Retrieve all contacts for the authenticated user.
+  - **GET** `/api/contacts` - Retrieveing all contacts for the authenticated user.
-  - **GET** `/api/contacts/:id` - Retrieve a specific contact by ID for the authenticated user.
+  - **GET** `/api/contacts/:id` - Retrieveing a specific contact by ID for the authenticated user.
-  - **POST** `/api/contacts` - Create a new contact for the authenticated user.
+  - **POST** `/api/contacts` - Creates a new contact for the authenticated user.
 Each contact should include:
     - Name
     - Phone number
     - Email address